OpenMDAO/OpenMDAO-Framework/docs/std_lib/differentiator.rst

 ~~~~~~~~~~~~~~~~

 The ``FiniteDifference`` differentiator provides the gradient vector and
-hessian matrix of the workflow using the finite difference method.
+Hessian matrix of the workflow using the finite difference method.
 For first
 derivatives, you have a choice between forward, backward, and central
 differences.
-Second derivatives are calculated using the standard 3-point
+Second derivatives are calculated using the standard three-point
 difference for both on-diagonal and off-diagonal terms.

 The ``FiniteDifference`` differentiator can be used with the CONMIN and NEWSUMT